Eric Dorman-Smith: Service in Britain and Italy

 Dorman-Smith never held any important military positions after this date.
-He reverted to the rank of brigadier on 11 September 1942 and was soon appointed to command the 160th Infantry Brigade. part of the 53rd (Welsh) Infantry Division, a first line Territorial Army (TA) formation, commanded by Major-General Robert Ross.
-The 53rd Division was serving in Kent, preparing and training for the invasion of Normandy.
-Another unfortunate meeting took place on 20 November, when Churchill paid a visit to the 53rd Division and invited "Chink" to the official lunch party.
+He reverted to the rank of brigadier on 11 September 1942 and was soon appointed to command the 160th Infantry Brigade.
+The brigade formed part of the 53rd (Welsh) Infantry Division, a first line Territorial Army (TA) formation, commanded by Major-General Robert Ross.
+The division was serving in Kent, preparing and training for the invasion of Normandy.
+Another unfortunate meeting took place on 20 November, when Churchill paid a visit to the 53rd Division and invited Dorman-Smith to the official lunch party.
 The latter found himself in an argument with the Prime Minister and gave him a patronising lecture on military tactics.
 Six months later, in May 1943, Exercise Spartan was held.
 While his brigade performed well, there was no official recognition.
-To compound his misfortune, on 11 November 1943, Dorman-Smith learned that the new XII Corps commander was Lieutenant-General Neil Ritchie, who he had been critical of in North Africa.
+To compound his misfortune, on 11 November 1943, Dorman-Smith learned that the new commander of XII Corps (under whose control the 53rd Division was then serving) was Lieutenant-General Neil Ritchie, who he had been critical of in North Africa.
 Believing that it would be too embarrassing to serve directly under Ritchie, Dorman-Smith wrote to Major-General Ross with the request that he be moved to a new post.
 As a result, on 21 November he was ordered to vacate his command and stay on leave of absence until further notice, although Ross made it clear to Dorman-Smith that this was in no way a reflection on his efficiency.

 Remaining virtually unemployed for the next few months, in late April 1944, Dorman-Smith learned that he was to be given command of the 3rd Infantry Brigade, part of the 1st Infantry Division then fighting on the Italian Front in the Anzio beachhead.
-By now, however, his reputation was such that all the senior British commanders in Italy wished to turn him down, but were overruled by Brooke who made it clear to Dorman-Smith that this was his "sink or swim" moment.
-However, Penney, his new divisional commander, who had been a fellow student at the Staff College, Camberley in the late 1920s, was not at all happy with his new brigade commander, greeting him with the words "I didn't want you before and I don't want you now".
-There was some history behind this.
-At the Staff College the two men had clashed, Dorman-Smith frequently deriding him while Penney then believed that "Chink" would be a staff officer and one who should not command troops in battle and refused to change his opinion.
-Furthermore, Dorman-Smith's predecessor, Brigadier J. G. James, had been hugely popular in his brigade, causing some resentment among the battalion commanders.
+By now his reputation was such that all the senior British commanders in Italy wished to turn him down, but were overruled by Brooke who made it clear to Dorman-Smith that this was his "sink or swim" moment.
+Major General Ronald Penney, his new divisional commander, who had been a fellow student at the Staff College in the late 1920s, was not at all happy with his new brigade commander, greeting him with the words "I didn't want you before and I don't want you now".
+At the Staff College the two men had clashed, Dorman-Smith frequently deriding him while Penney then believed that Dorman-Smith would be a staff officer and one who should not command troops in battle and refused to change his opinion.
+Dorman-Smith's predecessor, Brigadier J. G. James, had been hugely popular in his brigade, causing some resentment among the three battalion commanders.